e-muhit/N-Trivia/README.md

 ## Tech Used
 * Socket.io - Connect multiple users to the same server
 * React.js - Javascript Library for building user interfaces
-* Express - Web Applicatin framework for Node.js
+* Express - Web Application framework for Node.js
-* Node-fetch - Module that bringe fetch to Node.js
+* Node-fetch - Module that brings fetch to Node.js
 * Querystring - Module for parsing and formatting URL query strings
 * Open Trivia Db API - API for all the trivia questions